michael2012z/BitBible/markdown/KJV/files/Isa.md

 11. I said, I shall not see the Lord, even the Lord, in the land of the living: I shall behold man no more with the inhabitants of the world.

-12. Mine age is departed, and is removed from me as a shepherd’s tent: I have cut off like a weaver my life: he will cut me off with pining sickness: from day even to night wilt thou make an end of me.with…: or, from the thrum
+12. Mine age is departed, and is removed from me as a shepherd’s tent: I have cut off like a weaver my life: he will cut me off with pining sickness: from day even to night wilt thou make an end of me.

 13. I reckoned till morning, that, as a lion, so will he break all my bones: from day even to night wilt thou make an end of me.

-14. Like a crane or a swallow, so did I chatter: I did mourn as a dove: mine eyes fail with looking upward: O Lord, I am oppressed; undertake for me.undertake…: or, ease me
+14. Like a crane or a swallow, so did I chatter: I did mourn as a dove: mine eyes fail with looking upward: O Lord, I am oppressed; undertake for me.

 15. What shall I say? he hath both spoken unto me, and himself hath done it: I shall go softly all my years in the bitterness of my soul.

 16. O Lord, by these things men live, and in all these things is the life of my spirit: so wilt thou recover me, and make me to live.

-17. Behold, for peace I had great bitterness: but thou hast in love to my soul delivered it from the pit of corruption: for thou hast cast all my sins behind thy back.for peace…: or, on my peace came great bitternessthou hast in…: Heb. thou hast loved my soul from the pit
+17. Behold, for peace I had great bitterness: but thou hast in love to my soul delivered it from the pit of corruption: for thou hast cast all my sins behind thy back.

 18. For the grave cannot praise thee, death can not celebrate thee: they that go down into the pit cannot hope for thy truth.